-- 1.4.1 Lamp Testing (LM-79): All fixtures specified shall include LM-79 report from laboratory accredited by the National Voluntary Lab Accreditation Program (NVLAP) or one of its Mutual Recognition Arrangement (MRA) signatories

-- 1.4.2 Color Temperature (CCT): Color temperature to remain consistent across all spaces within a project.
+1.4 Lighti ng Quality (New Build Construction and Major Building Renovation) Lamp Qua lity 1.4.1 Lamp Testing (LM-79): All fixtures specified shall include LM-79 report from laboratory accredited by the National Voluntary Lab Accreditation Program (NVLAP) or one of its Mutual Recognition Arrangement (MRA) signatories 1.4.2 Color Temperature (CCT): Color temperature to remain consistent across all spaces within a project.
 Refer to "Table 1" for specific recommendations by space type.
-See list below for general project recommendations:

-- 1.4.2.1 Entertainment/Casino: 3000K

-- 1.4.2.2 Hotel/Hospitality: 2700K

-- 1.4.2.3 Meeting/Convention: 3000K

-- 1.4.2.4 Retail: 000K

-- 1.4.2.5 BOH Office: 3500K

-- 1.4.2.6 BOH: 4000K

-- 1.4.3 Color Rendering (CRI): All fixtures specified on a project to have a minimum CRI rating of 80.
-For high-end spaces/artwork applications, all fixtures to have a minimum CRI of 90 - 1.4.4 Chromaticity: Color consistency and stability shall be limited to a maximum change in chromaticity of a 3-step MacAdam ellipse - 1.4.5 Lamp Life (LM-80 & TM-21): All fixtures specified on a project shall deliver at least 70% of initial lumens for a minimum of 50,000 hours.
+See list below for general project recommendations: 1.4.2.1 Entertainment/Casino: 3000K 1.4.2.2 Guest Rooms: 2700K 1.4.2.3 Hotel Lobby/FOH Areas: 3000K 1.4.2.4 Meeting/Convention: 3000K 1.4.2.5 Retail: 3000K U 1.4.2.6 BOH Office: 3500K unless color tunable lighting, see section 1.3.2.
+1.4.2.7 BOH: 4000K unless color tunable lighting, see section 1.3.2.
+1.4.3 Color Rendering (CRI): All fixtures specified on a project to have a minimum CRI rating of 80.
+For high-end spaces/artwork applications, all fixtures to have a minimum CRI of 90 1.4.4 Chromaticity: Color consistency and stability shall be limited to a maximum change in chromaticity of a 3-step MacAdam ellipse 1.4.5 Lamp Life (LM-80 & TM-21): All fixtures specified on a project shall deliver at least 70% of initial lumens for a minimum of 50,000 hours.
 All submitted fixtures to include lumen maintenance data measured using IESNA LM-80-08 standard for IES approved method of measuring lumen maintenance of LED light sources.
-Projected long term lumen maintenance shall be per IESNA TM-21.
-Exceptions include decorative light fixtures for which a suitable LED lamp cannot be found or fixtures requiring non-LED light sources
+Projected long term lumen maintenance shall be per IESNA TM- 21.
+Exceptions include decorative light fixtures for which a suitable LED lamp cannot be found or Luminaira fixtures requiring non-LED light sources Luminaire Quality 1.4.6 Certifications: All luminaires and assembled components shall be new, of good quality, and U approved by and bear the label of UL or other approved testing agencies (i.e., CSA, ETL) unless otherwise specified in writing.
+Documentation of such testing shall be provided upon request